 The Missile Container Class

-First, take note of the constructor to see how the Image
+First, take note of the constructor to see how the Image and circle physics body is setup.

 We are using modern JavaScript in this example.